roman-milk/roman-milk.github.io/baby-sit-the-wife.md

  The glossy beam of his smile seemed obscene to both Gloria and Nadine.
 She was pleased to be guided away from him until the moment she saw another young man, this one in bed.
 He was tall and thin and was waking up.
 It was afternoon and the bed looked neat, un-slept-in yet he had been in it several hours, from early this morning after a night surfing the web, contacting friends and conducting business.

  Pulling up the bottom of the sheet Gloria pushed her acolyte into the bed.
 She crawled under the sheet too expecting to claim some credit and to ensure the woman did the job.
 It was also fascinating to have such power over an adult.
 Gloria supposed she too was an adult at eighteen but this woman was a neighbour, a fully paid up member of the community.
 To have her blow these two geeks was, well, mind blowing.
 Awesome.
-Report_Story #2